jaspector

 For parcels now governed through Clermont County building review, the county permit-trigger list applies: additions, decks, demolitions, detached structures, roofing, pools, signs, siding, retaining walls, electrical service changes, and similar work

-Typical processing time is Clermont County goal: 10 to 15 business days for residential plan review; 15 to 30 business days for commercial plan review.
+Building permit processing times in unincorporated Clermont County, OH typically run Clermont County goal: 10 to 15 business days for residential plan review; 15 to 30 business days for commercial plan review.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Clermont County, OH.
 The following work is generally exempt: Fences 6 feet or lower do not require a building permit (where Clermont County is the building authority); Agricultural structures may be exempt if not primarily retail or commercial and qualifying conditions are met.
 Note: No Amelia-specific current exemption list exists.
 Where Clermont County is the building authority, the county exemption list applies.
 Confirm with the active authority before proceeding.
+When in doubt, confirm with the local building department before starting work.